 The 'Skill Development Programme of Intern Accountants' is an important component of the Degree Programme, which has been designed for the development of essential skills of accounting undergraduates.
 These skills will enable them to secure employment opportunities in the fields of accounting, financial management and business management both nationally and internationally.
-This programme conducted under four course units in the third and fourth years of the Degree Programme (refer to Table 2.1.1).
-The course units are designed under four sub programmes aimed at developing four types of skills, namely; Accounting and Financial Management Skills, Management and Personal Capacity Skills, Communication Skills, and Knowledge Seeking and Learning to Learn Skills.
+This programme conducted under several course units in the second, the third and fourth years of the Degree Programme (Refer Table 2.1.1).
+The course units are designed to develop four types of skills, namely; Accounting and Financial Management Skills, Management and Personal Capacity Skills, Communication Skills, and Knowledge Seeking and Learning to Learn Skills.

-Accounting and Financial Management Skills are subject specific skills which are developed through the two-year Internship Programme in Accounting and Finance.
-Under this programme, students are placed at both private and public sector organizations under a supervisor who holds professional qualifications specified by the Department.
-The Internship Programme provides practical knowledge in Accounting, Auditing, Taxation, Finance and Management to students in order to apply their theoretical and conceptual understanding in a real work setting.
+Accounting and Financial Management Skills are subject specific skills, which are developed through the two-year Internship Programme in Accounting and Finance.
+The internship programme is offered as two courses - ACC 3475 Internship in Accounting and Finance I (Year 3) and ACC 4673 Internship in Accounting and Finance II (Year 4).
+Under this programme, the students are placed at both private and public sector organizations under a supervisor, who holds professional qualifications specified by the Department.
+The Internship Programme provides practical knowledge in Accounting, Auditing, Taxation, Finance, and Management to students in order to apply their theoretical and conceptual understanding in a real work setting.

-Management and personal capacity skills include skills such as adaptability, negotiation, interpersonal, team working, time and stress management, problem solving, and leadership.
-Further, this sub programme aims to develop qualities such as integrity and ethical conduct among the undergraduates.
-These skills and qualities will be developed through the projects organized by the Accounting and Financial Management Association (AFMA), the student body of the Department, the skill development workshops, reflective learning and the development of a portfolio of learning experiences, and the work life at the organizations in which undergraduates undergo the Internship Programme.
+Management and personal capacity skills include skills such as adaptability, negotiation, interpersonal, teamwork, time and stress management, problem-solving, and leadership, and qualities such as integrity and ethical conduct.
+These skills and qualities are developed through the projects organized by the Accounting and Financial Management Association (AFMA), the student body of the Department, the skill development workshops, reflective learning, and the development of a portfolio of learning experiences conducted under the course - ACC 2272 Personal and Professional Development (Year 2), and the work life at the organizations in which undergraduates undergo internship.

-Communication skills mainly focus on the reading, listening, writing and speaking skills in the English language.
-These skills are developed through self-learning English language packages installed at the Skill Development Centre (SDC), the language laboratory of the Department, supported by English language and communication skills development sessions.
-Through these self-learning packages, communication skills are developed alongside the IT skills.
-Knowledge Seeking and Learning to Learn Skills focus on the skills such as critical and creative thinking, analytical ability, inquiry and research orientation, and commitment to life-long learning.
-These skills are developed in conjunction with the research methodology and research report/dissertation courses of the Degree Programme, under which students are required to carry out a study using positivistic or post-positivistic paradigms in accounting.
-The selected studies are published in the Journal of Accounting Panorama, the student research journal of the Department.
+Communication skills mainly focus on reading, listening, writing, and speaking skills in the English language.
+These skills are developed through self-learning English language packages installed at the Skill Development Centre (SDC), the language laboratory of the Department, and the English language and communication skills development sessions conducted under ACC 2272 Personal and Professional Development (Year 2).

+Knowledge Seeking and Learning to Learn Skills focuses on skills such as critical and creative thinking, analytical ability, inquiry and research orientation, and commitment to life-long learning.
+These skills are developed in conjunction with the research methodology (ACC 4372 Research Methodology and Proposal Writing) and research report/dissertation (ACC 4376 Research Report/ ACC 4677 Dissertation) courses of the Degree Programme, under which students are required to carry out a study using positivistic or post-positivistic paradigms in accounting.
+The selected research studies are published in the Journal of Contemporary Perspectives in Accounting and

+Digitalization (formerly the Journal of Accounting Panorama), the student research journal of the Department.